fleetdm/fleet/ee/tools/puppet/fleetdm/README.md

 fleetdm::token: my_token
 ```

-Note: for the token, we recommend using an [API-only user][1]
+Note: for the token, we recommend using an [API-only user][1], with a GitOps role.

 ### Beginning with fleetdm

-The very basic steps needed for a user to get the module up and running.
-This
-can include setup steps, if necessary, or it can be an example of the most basic
-use of the module.

 ## Usage